 Actually, I had a chin-strap fail on me a few years back.
 It wasn’t due to fraying of the strap or stitching coming undone, but the metal bit (see the top part of the image below) which connects to the shell rusted and snapped off while putting the helmet on one morning.
 (Not 100% sure but it may have something to do with the cat that I mention below).

-Another good reason given for replacing your helmet is because after years of use sweat, hair oil, and cosmetics can deteriorate the internal components of your helmet.
+Another good reason given for replacing your helmet is because after years of use sweat and other body fluids, hair oil, and cosmetics can deteriorate the internal components of your helmet.
 Well, that makes a lot of sense, but that argument just doesn’t hold water.

 Although I can’t find any mention of sweat in the DOT FMVSS-218 Standard, that doesn’t mean it isn’t covered.
 Helmets.org even says, “The standards do not permit manufacturers to make a helmet that degrades from sweat”.
 Though they may be referring to bicycle helmets, why would bicycle helmets be any different from motorcycle helmets?

-But even with or without standards, guess what?
+But even with or without safety standards, guess what?
 Comfort Liners and other types of liners are also replaceable!
 It’s true.
-If your helmet is still in good condition, but the comfort liner is getting a bit ‘on the nose’ or it’s just not as comfy as it was when you first bought it, you can replace the comfort liner.
-Why buy a whole new helmet just because your liner is smelly.
+If your helmet is still in good condition, but the comfort liner is getting a bit ‘on the nose’ or it’s just not as comfy as it was when you first bought it, it can be replaced.
+Why buy a whole new helmet just because your liner is smelly or a little tattered?

 The EPS foam liner

-Where’s Myth Busters when you need them?
-Degradation of the EPS liner is such a common fallacy that no-one even bothers to contest the validity of the claim.
+Where is Myth Busters when you need them?
+Degradation of the EPS (Expanded Polystyrene) foam liner is such a common fallacy that no-one even bothers to contest the validity of the claim.
 The claims of EPS degradation include that EPS liner ‘loses efficiency due to evaporation’ and becomes hard such that it is ineffective when it’s needed to absorb the impact during an accident.
-Solution, replace your helmet!
+The solution, replace your helmet!

-As our British friends would say, “what a load of bollocks!”
+What a load of Bull!
 Thankfully, this untruth about the EPS liner hardening due to evaporation can be disproven.
 A research article published in March 2016, determined that the impact attenuation properties of EPS foam does not degrade with age.

 As the EPS foam liner does not degrade with age there is no need to replace it.
 Which is probably why you cannot buy replacement EPS liners.
 And anyway, the way that the EPS liner is affixed to the outer shell of the helmet, you wouldn’t want to be removing and installing a replacement EPS liner.